cjacker/ch32v20xevt_gcc_makefile/README.md

 All examples shipped in original EVT package provided in 'Examples' dir.

-The default 'User' codes is 'GPIO_Toggle' example, the default system frequency is set to 'SYSCLK_FREQ_96MHz_HSI' in 'User/system_ch32v20x.c'.
+The default 'User' codes is 'GPIO_Toggle' example, the default system frequency is set to 'SYSCLK_FREQ_96MHz_HSI' in 'User/system_ch32v20x.c' for [FlappyBoard](https://github.com/metro94/FlappyBoard).

 To build the project, type `make`.